 The number of eggs you can hatch as a time differs from one model to another, but most of the quail egg incubator have room for at least 12 eggs.
 If you’re looking to hatch more than that in a single batch, the Farm Innovators Model 2150 has a capacity of up to 48 eggs, which is generally more than enough even for those using an egg incubator for commercial purposes.

 Eggs need to be turned at least two to three times a day during the incubation period, and some incubators o this automatically so you don’t have to worry about it.
-If the incubator you use has an automatic egg turner, like the HatchMate Egg Incubator, for example, you don’t need to open the cover to turn the eggs manually, which is great for maintaining a constant temperature inside.
+If the incubator you use (a cabinet incubator, for example) has an automatic egg turner, like the HatchMate Egg Incubator, you don’t need to open the cover to turn the eggs manually, which is great for maintaining a constant temperature inside.

 Turning eggs by hand requires some extra precautions, such as making sure your hands are clean and free of any dusty or greasy substances, because these may affect the hatching.
 You should continue to turn the eggs two to three times a day until three days before the due date.